Build Your Wealth Tax-Free.

 Stocks and Shares ISA returns

 The ISA Planner uses long-term average return assumptions for a static portfolio of ETFs and index funds using historical data from 2001 to 2016.
 The static weights depend on the risk level.
 The 5th, 50th and 95th percentile represent a poor, mean and good performance, respectively.
-Realised performance below the 5th and above the 95th may occur with a corresponding low probability and is represented by the light red and turquoise area, respectively, outside of the cone (the 99th and 1st percentile constituting the outer bounds).
+Realised performance below the 5th and above the 95th percentile may occur with a correspondingly low probability and is represented by the light red and turquoise area, respectively, outside of the cone (the 99th and 1st percentile constituting the outer bounds).
 Our total fee of 0.75% per year as well as an average expense ratio of 0.25% per year for the ETFs are taken into account.
 For details refer to the Investment Planner Methodology in the Documentation section in our website footer.